Dr Richard Cosgrove

 - Cosgrove, R. 1996 Past Human Use of Rainforests: an Australasian perspective.
 Antiquity 70: 900-912.

-- Cosgrove, R. and J. Garvey, in press.
+- Cosgrove, R. and J. Garvey, 2016.
 Behavioural inferences from late Pleistocene Aboriginal Australia: seasonality, butchery and nutrition in southwest Tasmania.
 In Umberto Albarella, Hannah Russ, Kim Vickers & Sarah Viner-Daniels (eds), The Oxford Handbook in Zooarchaeology, Oxford University Press.

 - Cosgrove, Richard, Anne Pike‐Tay and Wil Roebroeks, 2014.
 Tasmanian archaeology and reflections on modern human behaviour.
 In Southern Asia, Australia, and the Search for Human Origins, edited by Robin Dennell and Martin Porr.
 Cambridge University Press, Cambridge, UK.
 Pages 267-286.